SEED

 Huauzontle (Aztec Broccoli )

 This amazing plant grows large bushes (4 ft tall) with delicious edible leaves.
-However the best bits are the hundreds & hundreds of flower shoots which you gather just before they show their tiny yellow petals.
+However the best bits are the hundreds of flower shoots which you gather just before they show their tiny yellow petals.

-plant pictureplant picture
+plant picture

-Easily picked, just take the top 3 inches of each flower stem (which will have both leaves and flowers) and boil or steam them.
+Just take the top 3 inches of each flower stem (which will have both leaves and flowers) and boil or steam them.
 They are simple to cook and really nice.
+As well as the flavour, what is special about this plant is the texture when cooked - it's one of the very few greens that keep a good texture when cooked, with a very slight crunch to them.

-Because of this, as well as just eating as a green, they are a really great thing to mix in with rice, potato cakes, couscous or stir-fries, as an easy way to make a very simple and plain dish seem really special.
+Because of this, as well as just eating as a green, they are a great thing to mix in with rice, potato cakes, couscous or stir-fries, as an easy way to make a very simple and plain dish seem really special.

 = normal sowing & harvest time = also possible depending on conditions